K403/K503 — Electronic Studio Resources I: Policies

 You’ll need some kind of portable storage for backing up your work.
 A small USB2 flash drive works well for this.
 It plugs directly into one of the USB ports on the front of the studio Mac.
 Look for one that holds 2 GB or more.
 Another, more expensive, possibility is a portable USB hard disk.

 We strongly recommend that you dedicate a flash or USB hard drive to your work on the Mac and format the drive for Mac OS X. (If you don’t know how to do that, let us know, and we’ll show you.)
 We’ve found that PC-formatted media don't work as quickly or reliably in OS X. It's fine to buy a PC-formatted drive and reformat it.

-You can also use IU Box or Scholarly Data Archives to upload work to, but do not rely on this as your only backup medium!
+You can and should also use IU Box or Scholarly Data Archives to upload work to, but do not rely on this as your only backup medium!

 If you’re having trouble completing your work on time, it is your responsibility to contact Prof. Gibson for advice.